gmontard/helioth/README.md

 Those helpers must return an instance of *User* and *Instance* class where your defined the *has_helioth_role* class method.

 - Your *User* and *Instance* models need to inherit from *ActiveRecord::Base*

+## FAQ
+- **Why using the keyword *instance*?**
+At my [company](http://www.vodeclic.com) we do a B2B SaaS App.
+Then our customers are companies that buy licence for their employees (aka users).
+For each customers we let them manage and configure (deeply) their own version of the App, this is an *Instance*.

 ## Testing the Gem
 Inside the repo you'll find a simple Rails app that live in the */test/dummy* directory, start and play!